sbegaudeau/eef/_specifications/emf-integration.md

 Our purpose is to be able to attach the validation error message to a specific widget description.

 As the widgets are not directly associated to structural features but with interpreted expression, how do we attached the validation issues to specific widgets ?
+By default, EEF will show the validation issue at the top of the page.
+In order to attach the validation messages on a widget, the specifier will need to specify a validation expression which filters the diagnostician result.

-The validation should be called by edit tools.
+The validation should be called by the edit tools.

 Sirius should support also by default EDataType validation (see [this](http://eclipsesource.com/blogs/2014/08/26/emf-validation-for-datatype-constraints/)).